Kickstart your body into shape with this 21-day bodyweight challenge!

-These 3 workouts can be easily modified and progressed for every fitness level.
+These three bodyweight workouts can be easily modified and progressed for every fitness level.
 The workouts in this series are geared toward starting your fitness routine.
 Each workout trains your entire body, including your lower body, upper body, abdominals and core.

-For the next three weeks, complete these workouts allowing one day in between each structured workout.
+For the next three weeks, complete these bodyweight exercises with one rest day in between each structured workout.
 For example, on Mondays complete Workout 1, Wednesdays complete Workout 2, and Fridays complete Workout 3.
 The day following each workout (so for example, Tuesday, Thursday, and Saturday) try to perform some light exercise, like a long walk or easy jog.
 Perhaps even some light stretching if your muscles are sore.
 Make sure that you have at least one full day of recovery each week (this could be Sunday).

-After these three weeks, we’re sure you will feel stronger and more confident to take your training to the next level.
+After these three weeks of these bodyweight exercises, we’re sure you will feel stronger and more confident to take your training to the next level.

 Stand with feet a little wider than shoulder-width apart and knees and shoulder very slightly turned out to the side.
 Lower down into a squat keeping your weight in your heels.
 With power, drive through your heels to propel yourself up into a jump straight up.
 Land softly, rolling from the toes down to the heels and sink down into your squat to repeat.
 Perform 15 jumps and as you get stronger, progress to 20, then 25.

 Come down to your mat in a plank position with your hands shoulder-width apart and directly under your shoulders.
 Keep your abs engaged and lower down into a push-up, keeping your elbows in by your waistline.